QuickBooks Blog

 Bookkeepers or accountants are often responsible for recording these transactions during the accounting cycle.

-While every step of the accounting cycle is important, this first one sets the tone.
-If you don’t identify and track your transactions accurately, every other step will be affected.
-Clear records from the start ensure a smoother accounting process from beginning to end.
+While every step of the accounting cycle matters, this one sets the foundation.
+If you don't identify and track your transactions accurately from the start, every step that follows will be harder to get right.

 Once you identify your business’s financial accounting transactions, it's important to create a record of them.
 You can do this in a journal, or you can use accounting software to streamline the process.